aayushaman/Ghostnet-Hunter/README.md

 ## Installation

-To install MalwareArmor, follow these steps:
+To install Ghostnet-Hunter, follow these steps:

 1. Clone this repository.